vuejs/docs/src/guide/component-basics.md

 <custom-input v-model="searchText"></custom-input>
 ```

-Another way of creating the `v-model` capability within a custom component is to use the ability of `computed` properties' to define a getter and setter.
+Another way of implementing `v-model` within this component is to use the ability of `computed` properties to define a getter and setter.
+The `get` method should return the `modelValue` property and the `set` method should emit the corresponding event:

-In the following example, we refactor the `custom-input` component using a computed property.

-Keep in mind, the `get` method should return the `modelValue` property, or whichever property is being using for binding, and the `set` method should fire off the corresponding `$emit` for that property.

 ```js
 app.component('custom-input', {